Moments from election media coverage grabbing attention online

 Despite the attention on the ballot boxes, Love Island remained the number one trending topic on X, formerly Twitter, an hour after the exit poll was released late on Thursday evening.

-The exit poll predicted Sir Keir Starmer was on course to be the UK’s next prime minister amid a landslide Labour victory.
+The poll predicted Sir Keir is on course to be the UK’s next prime minister with a landslide Labour victory.